-This function allows the global disablement or enablement of all fault outputs on the system.
+This function allows the global disablement or enablement of all fire outputs on the system.
 The control panel will indicate that disablements are present and a disablement event will be recorded in the log.

-'''

-4. Disable / Enable 6.
-Default to All Enabled

-'''

-This function enables any device / action that may have been disabled, and all programmed actions are reinstated.
-The control panel event log will indicate that all actions have been reinstated.

-5. Set Time and Date

-This allows the time and date to be adjusted.

-6. Test Modes

-1. Silent Test

-The Silent Test function allows the selection of one or more detection-zones to operate in a 'silent one-man walk test mode'.
-On triggering a device the device LED operates and the event is recorded into the event log as a test activation, but the sounder does not sound and the control panel does not show an alarm.
-After approximately 5 seconds the system will reset the device, and another may be tested.
-The control panel event log will indicate that a test mode has been selected.
+4. Disable / Enable 5.
+Fault Outputs ablement of all fault outputs on the system.
+The resent and a disablement event will be recorded 4.
+Disable / Enable 6.
+Default to All Enable d have been disabled, and all programmed actions cate that all actions have been reinstated.
+5. Set Time and Date This allows the tir ne and date to be adjusted.
+6. Test Modes → 1.
+Silent Test one-man walk te recorded in the e est mode'.
+On triggering a devie vent log as a test activation, but th he or more detection-zones to operate in a 'silent ice the device LED operates and the event is he sounder does not sound and the control panel seconds the system will reset the device, and

-6. Test Modes 2.
-Local Audible Test